 The Board’s decisions to amend IFRS 17 Insurance Contracts in eight important areas and set a 2023 effective date for the new standard allows you to revisit implementation plans and to make sure that you’ve got a robust roadmap to deliver 2023 in safety.

 Our updated publication First Impressions contains detailed analysis and insight on the amended standard.
 For a high-level summary of the amendments, take a look at these videos and animations.

 Insurers are now required to allocate part of the insurance acquisition cash flows directly attributable to newly issued contracts to expected contract renewals, meaning that such newly issued contracts are less likely to be onerous.

-The Board proposes that the risk mitigation option that is available when derivatives are used to mitigate the financial risk of direct participating contracts has been extended.
+The risk mitigation option that is available when derivatives are used to mitigate the financial risk of direct participating contracts has been extended.
 It is now also available when reinsurance contracts held or non-derivative financial instruments at fair value through profit or loss (FVTPL) are used.

-The Board is proposing to add a further modification to the transition requirements for claims liabilities acquired by an entity in a business combination or portfolio transfer to provide practical relief to insurers.
+The Board has added a further modification to the transition requirements for claims liabilities acquired by an entity in a business combination or portfolio transfer to provide practical relief to insurers.

-We would like to acknowledge the principal authors of our communications on the June 2019 exposure draft of the IFRS 17 amendments: Albert Chai, Alana Hudson, Hagit Keren and Lindsey Stewart.
+We would like to acknowledge the principal authors of our communications on the June 2020 revised version of IFRS 17: Alana Hudson, Bob Owel and India Preswick.